nicolas-mosch/DiscoPoP_Visualizer/README.md

 # DiscoPoP_Frontend

-Make sure you have npm installed on your system.
+Make sure you have node.js and npm installed on your system.

 After cloning the project, insert the following to the command-line from the project's folder: